 We return to Nonaka's framework for knowledge creation and flow to interpret the cases discussed.
-In the case analysis we observed that for a systemic innovations, inter-organizational knowledge flows about how to implement the new product or process have difficulty accumulating.
-In the case of an incremental innovation, inter-organizational knowledge flows can amplify knowledge and facilitate the diffusion of the new product or process across the industry.
+In the case analysis we observed that for a systemic innovations, inter-organizational knowledge flows about how to implement the new product or process have difficulty flowing.
+In the case of an localized innovation, inter-organizational knowledge flows can amplify knowledge and facilitate the diffusion of the new product or process across the industry.
 This knowledge spiral is illustrated in Figure 3.

 Figure 3.
-Inter-organizational knowledge flow for incremental innovations in project-based industries
+Inter-organizational knowledge flow for localized innovations in project-based industries

-The reason an incremental innovation can effectively flow at the inter-organizational level is due to the fact that a limited number of lumber contractors need to evolve their business practices as a result of the prefabricated wall truss innovation.
-If, for example, there were five different contractors in a geographic area, it would take five projects (one for each available specialist contractor) for the knowledge of the business practice evolution required to implement wall trusses to diffuse completely.
+The reason an localized innovation can effectively flow at the inter-organizational level is due to the fact that a limited number of lumber contractors need to evolve their business practices as a result of the prefabricated wall truss innovation.
+If, for example, there were five different contractors in a geographic area, it would take a maximum of five projects (one for each available contractor) for the knowledge of the business practice evolution required to implement wall trusses to diffuse completely.

-In the case of the prefabricated subcomponent wall systemic innovation, inter-organizational knowledge flows do not accumulate effectively.
+In the case of the prefabricated subcomponent wall systemic innovation, inter-organizational knowledge does not necessarily flow effectively.
 The lumber contractor, the plumbing contractor, the electrical contractor, and the mechanical contractor need to change their inter-organizational business practice, i.e. how they work together to install the prefabricated subcomponent wall, for the knowledge of how to implement the innovation to diffuse.
-If there are five possible subcontractors for each of these trade types, the total number of possible combinations required for all possible specialist contractor combinations then becomes the number of possible contractors to the power of the number of contract types.
-This results in a maximum of 625 project constituent combinations before interorganizational knowledge diffuses completely.
-This is up to 125 times more effort for inter-organizational knowledge to accumulate for the systemic innovation visà-vis the incremental innovation.
+If there are five possible subcontractors for each of these trade types, the total number of possible combinations required for all possible contractor combinations then becomes the number of possible contractors to the power of the number of contract types.
+This results in a maximum of 625 project combinations before inter-organizational knowledge diffuses completely or 125 times more potential effort required for this systemic innovation to diffuse.
 The progression illustrating the maximum number of projects required for inter-organizational knowledge of work practice changes to diffuse completely is contained in Figure 4.

 Figure 4.
-Specialist subcontractor combinations required for inter-organizational knowledge to diffuse
+Combinations required for inter-organizational knowledge to flow completely for the localized wall truss and systemic prefabricated subcomponent wall innovations

-Because of the mutual adjustment required for interorganizational knowledge to flow for systemic innovations in project-based industries, there is a knowledge flow gap.
+Because of the mutual adjustment required for inter-organizational knowledge to flow for systemic innovations in project-based industries we identify a knowledge flow gap.
 This gap is illustrated in Figure 5.
 Though it is possible for inter-organizational knowledge of work practices to flow, it is highly inefficient.